 Foam mattresses have become increasingly popular.
 They allow for people to get a lot of good support and pressure relief without the “bouncy” feeling of a coil system.

-If you begin to look for a foam mattress, you will quickly figure out that there are many types of foams to choose from and they each offer different characteristics.
+There are many types of foams to choose from, and they each offer different characteristics.
 Below are some of the most common options for foam mattresses.

 - Low-Density: 3.5 lb/cubic ft and under

 - Medium Density: above 3.5 lb and below 5lb/cubic ft